Picovoice/flutter-voice-processor/README.md

 The Flutter Voice Processor is an asynchronous audio capture library designed for real-time audio processing on mobile devices.
-Given some specifications, the library delivers frames of raw audio data to the user via listeners.
+Given some specifications, the library delivers frames of raw audio data (16-bit, mono PCM) to the user via listeners.

 ## Table of Contents